The Ecommerce Content Marketing Strategy that Builds Industry Leaders

 Content marketing and SEO are long-term investments that drive exponential revenue growth.

-One of the biggest mistakes we see ecommerce companies making is investing in content creation for three months, not seeing a noticeable increase in sales, and deciding to scrap future content initiatives.
+One of the biggest mistakes we see ecommerce companies make is investing in content creation for three months, not seeing a noticeable increase in sales, and deciding to scrap future content initiatives.

 So what should you expect for content marketing results?

-The guidance we give clients is to expect minimal growth in months 1-3, gradual growth in months 4-6, and exponential growth in months seven and beyond.
+The guidance we give clients is to expect minimal growth in months 1-3, gradual growth in months 4-6, and exponential growth in months 7 and beyond.

 For example, here’s a look at one ecommerce client’s growth over the first 12 months of the relationship from our Rapid Growth content services.